Day 10 : Three cols in one day

 At the top of the Izoard

 View towards the summit

 We were going in this direction

 The descent went over a pretty busy road.
-When I stopped at an intersection to wait for Bram a cyclists came up to me.
-He was looking for the way up te mountain.
+When I stopped at an intersection to wait for Bram, a cyclist approached me.
+He was looking for the way up the mountain.
 I managed to help him with the map I carried.
-Another time a car stopped, the people asked if we knew were the nearest DIY store was.
+Another time a car stopped, and the people asked if we knew where the nearest DIY store was.
 Of course we would know, being two cyclists with luggage eating in a park.

 The descent stopped in Briancon.
-It was completely packed with cars, but by bike we could quickly ride through.
+It was packed with cars, but we could quickly ride through by bike.
 The road went slightly uphill for about 10 kilometers.
-We got some more food and around 19:00 started the last climb of the day, it was the col du Lautaret.
-The 100 cols tour went all the way up the Lautaret and then at the top would take a turn to the start of the col du Galibier.
+We got some more food, and around 19:00 started the last climb of the day, it was the col du Lautaret.
+The 100 cols tour went all the way up the Lautaret and then at the top would take a turn to the start of the Col du Galibier.
 We wanted to have a day off near the Alpe d'Huez, which meant we would instead go directly downhill after the Lautaret and would later climb back up again to climb the Galibier.
-It wasn't very steep, so we could cycle at about 12 km/h.
-While I stopped to pick some leaves Bram made this picture:
+It wasn't very steep so we could cycle at about 12 km/h.

 Just before reaching the top we suddenly had a very nice view.
 The moon was hanging above the mountains while the sun was setting.
 We admired the view for a while and I took some photos.

 The moon during the sunset